 Everyone seems to know the story of the first American Thanksgiving in 1621, but do you know how Canadian Thanksgiving came about?
 In fact, the first Canadian Thanksgiving may have even pre-dated the Pilgrims’ big meal.

 The tradition of Thanksgiving originated with the harvest festival—an autumnal celebration meant to show appreciation for the bountiful harvest of the season.
 However, Canadian Thanksgiving was originally less about celebrating the harvest and more about thanking God for keeping early explorers safe as they ventured into the New World.

 In that sense of “thanks-giving,” the earliest report of such a dinner dates back to 1578 when English explorer Martin Frobisher and his crew held a special meal to thank God for granting them safe passage through northern North America into what is today the Canadian Territory of Nunavut.

 The first Thanksgiving after Canadian Confederation didn’t happen until April 1872, when the holiday was observed to celebrate the recovery of the Prince of Wales from a serious illness.

-Today, the tradition of Thanksgiving has come full circle, and it’s a time to gather the family, mark the start of autumn, and celebrate the good food of the season.
+Today, the tradition of Thanksgiving has come full circle, and it’s primarily seen as a time to gather the family, mark the start of autumn, and celebrate the good food of the season.

 Thanksgiving is one of the biggest holidays of the year in the United States—with huge parades, massive feasts, and football—but it’s decidedly lower-key in Canada.
 Although the holiday is still widely celebrated in Canada and is a statutory holiday in most of the country*, Canadians’ approach to Thanksgiving is a bit more laid back.

 4. There’s No Huge Post-Thanksgiving Shopping Craze

 Love them or hate them, Black Friday and Cyber Monday have become a big part of the Thanksgiving season in the United States.
 In Canada, however, there’s no real post-Thanksgiving shopping craze, since Christmas is still so far off.
 This gives Canadians the chance to focus purely on celebrating the beauty of early October and the harvest!